AngelRodRo/Seedman/readme.md

 - One-to-One
 - One-to-Many

-For define a new relation it's important define a new field referencing a seed, this field must be the seed name with some properties:
+For define a new relation it's important define a new field referencing a seed, this field must be the seed name with the next properties:

 - **type**: model
 - **relation**: hasOne or hasMany.